Aaronepower/rust/.github/ISSUE_TEMPLATE/tracking_issue.md

 RFC for the feature if it has one.
 Otherwise provide a short summary of the feature and link any relevant PRs or issues, and remove any sections that are not relevant to the feature.

+Remember to add team labels to the tracking issue.
+For a language team feature, this would e.g., be `T-lang`.
+Such a feature should also be labeled with e.g., `F-my_feature`.
+This label is used to associate issues (e.g., bugs and design questions) to the feature.
 -->

 This is a tracking issue for the RFC "XXX" (rust-lang/rfcs#NNN).